 - seek advice from other relevant staff and/or students, and/or access advice and/or expertise from such other person(s) as the responsible officer deems appropriate.

 10.6 Following such investigation, the officer will advise the student of the outcome of the investigation, including any recommendation(s) for administrative action to be considered and/or taken by the University and the proposed resolution of the complaint if applicable.

-11.1 The student will be notified, in writing, of the outcome of the investigation and/or the proposal for resolution of his/her complaint under this policy normally within 20 working days of the student’s lodgment of the complaint with the relevant officer.
+11.1 The student will be notified, in writing, of the outcome of the investigation and/or the proposal for resolution of their complaint under this policy normally within 20 working days of the student’s lodgment of the complaint with the relevant officer.
 A further time period may be required in cases where that officer is required to investigate any counter-complaint lodged.

 The student will be notified of:

 - the process undertaken to consider the complaint;

 - the outcome of any investigation, including any recommendation(s) for administrative action that the University will consider;

 - the proposed resolution of the complaint; and

 11.2 A copy or summary of the outcome of the investigation and/or any proposal for resolution of any complaint will be provided to the relevant Provost, Deputy Vice-Chancellor(s), Executive Dean, Head of School, or equivalent, Course Coordinator, Academic Registrar, other Director and/or such other officer(s) as may need to take action as a result of the decision.

 At any time during the process a student may withdraw a complaint, by notice in writing to the relevant officer.
 Upon such withdrawal, consideration of the complaint will normally be discontinued.